Students Hone Presentation Skills During 'Turbo Weekend'

 A presentation skills “turbo weekend” was held recently and biomedical sciences students

-how to manage an audience and ways to feel more comfortable making oral presentations,
+an audience and ways to feel more comfortable making oral presentations, all videotaped

 “Own the space,” advised faculty member Elizabeth Levine, while students offered feedback,